The Voice Kids (Portuguese TV series): History

 The first season premiered on 28 September 2014, with Daniela Mercury, Anselmo Ralph, and Raquel Tavares as coaches, and presented by Mariana Monteiro and Vasco Palmeirim.
 In April 2019, RTP1 announced a reboot for the kids' version.
 Starting in 2021, the second season featured a new host, Catarina Furtado, and a coaching panel of four new coaches: Carlão, Fernando Daniel, Carolina Deslandes, and Marisa Liz.
 The third season premiered on 8 May 2022 with Bárbara Tinoco replacing Liz, while Carlão, Daniel, and Deslandes continued on the show as coaches.
 The fourth season premiered on 9 April 2023 with Aurea replacing Deslandes.
 The fifth season premiered on 14 April 2024 with Cuca Roseta and Nininho Vaz Maia replacing Aurea and Daniel, while Carlão and Tinoco continued as coaches.
 The sixth season premiered on 6 April 2025 with only Roseta returning as a coach from the previous season.
 Diogo Piçarra, Miguel Cristovinho, and Nena replaced Carlão, Vaz Maia, and Tinoco as debuting coaches.
+The seventh season premiered on 19 April 2026 with, for the first time in the show's history, all coaches returning from the previous season.